gabek/Amplitude-Brightscript/README.md

-SegmentIO-Brightscript
+Amplitude-Brightscript
 ======================

-A [BrightScript](http://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference) interface to [Segment.IO](https://segment.io/) event tracking
+A [BrightScript](http://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference) interface to [Amplitude](https://amplitude.zendesk.com/hc/en-us/articles/204771828-HTTP-API) event tracking

 If you're in the market to add analytics to your Roku application this might be the solution for you.